Behind The Concrete Curtain: How Zoning Benefits the Few at the Cost of the Many

 The Virtue Voters: The Congealed Preference for Symbolic Action and Moral Grandstanding

 The "Virtue Voters" present a more complex, yet equally potent, form of congealed preference.
-Their driving force is often a preference for signaling their moral superiority or empathetic compassion through policy, even when those policies have significant negative externalities or are economically inefficient.
+Their driving force is often a preference for signaling their moral superiority or empathetic compassion through policy, even when those policies have significant negative externalities and negatively distort the housing market.
+Think of the Virtue Voters as "Fighting Fire with Fire."
+Except, as we will discuss, the Virtue Voters' "fire" is worse than the already not-good Nimby Snobs' "fire."

 Congealed Through Policy: The preferences of Virtue Voters become congealed when their desired outcomes are codified into permanent regulatory mandates like rent control laws.
-These laws are powerful examples of institutionalized compassion.
-They are fixed rules lock in a specific, historical political compromise—tenants must be protected from "excessive" rent increases—and are incredibly difficult to repeal because doing so means being labeled as "anti-tenant" or "pro-gouging."
+They are fixed rules locking in a specific, historical political compromise—tenants must be protected from "excessive" rent increases—and are incredibly difficult to repeal because doing so means being labeled as "anti-tenant" or "pro-gouging."

 Public Choice Outcome: This congealed preference for symbolic action leads directly to the economic inefficiency predicted by the Virginia School.
 Rent control artificially suppresses prices, signaling to developers building new, necessary housing is unprofitable.
+The massive negative effect of price controls is the very powerful unseen.
+The building not getting done because the economic price signals are not allowed to operate and attract builders.
+Also, because current landlords face price controls, they have no incentives to keep the property up.
+Rent-controlled property inevitably falls into disrepair.
 Riker's framework demonstrates the policy remains congealed and protected because the concentrated benefits (cheap rent for existing tenants) and the moral signaling (voters feeling virtuous) successfully defeat the widely diffused economic costs (reduced housing supply) Public Choice critiques.

 The Solution: Blank Slating for De-Congealing